Smiril/raspiblitz/README.md

 As you can see from the URL, you can find the build script in this Git repo under `build_sdcard.sh`.

+`wget https://raw.githubusercontent.com/Smiril/raspiblitz/v1.8/build_x86_64-amd64.sh && sudo bash build_x86_64-amd64.sh`

+As you can see from the URL, you can find the build script in this Git repo under `build_x86_64-amd64.sh`.

 You can check what gets installed and configured in detail with optional parameters.
 Feel free to post improvements as pull requests.